Mar-Cald/VKF_STAN/README.md

 VKF is based on this paper: Piray, P., & Daw, N. D. (2020).
 A simple model for learning in volatile environments.
 PLoS computational biology, 16(7), e1007963.

-#### N.B.
-In this implementation the initial volatility is fixed.

 ## Example assuming a response on both type of trials
-RTs (shifted-lognormal distribution)
+RTs (shifted-lognormal distribution), v0 fixed
 - o.csv : trial list
 - vkf_sim_recovery_subj.R : R script to simulate and recover parameters (one subject)
 - model_file_sim_subj.stan : simulation (one subject)